Unable to work due to Injury or Illness?

-If you cannot work due to an injury or illness, you may be eligible to claim superannuation insurance benefits.
-Most superannuation and insurance policies have benefits to protect you in circumstances where you are unable to work.
+Most superannuation and insurance policies have benefits to protect you in circumstances where you are unable to return to work due to your injury or illness.

 - Total and Permanent Disability (TPD)